-How To Practice Fiddling
+How To Tap Your Foot While Fiddling

 Tapping your foot as you fiddle is a way to stay in time and drive the music forward.
 Learning to do this will improve your timing and prepare you for playing with others.